xtermjs/xterm.js/README.md

-# xterm.js — xterm, in the browser
+# xterm.js

-Xterm.js is a full xterm clone, written completely in JavaScript.
+Xterm.js is a full xterm clone, written in JavaScript.

-Xterm.js supplies a modular, event-based interface that lets developers build addons and themes that augment  the experience of running a fully-featured terminal inside the browser.
+It is used at [SourceLair](https://www.sourcelair.com/home) to help people develop their applications in their browsers.

-Xterm.js serves as foundation for the terminal found at www.sourcelair.com.
+Xterm.js supplies a modular, event-based interface that lets developers build addons and themes on top of it.

 ![xterm.js screenshot](xtermjs.png)